Gráinne Cleary, Assistant General Secretary/Director of Operations and Finance

 Gráinne, a native of Dublin, has worked with the INTO for over twenty years in the Membership, Finance and ICT Section.
-She was designated as the INTO data protection officer in 2018.
+She was the INTO data protection officer from 2018 to 2021.

 Following her appointment to assistant general secretary/director of operations and finance, Gráinne has responsibility for implementing an organisational strategy for operations and finance in the INTO, managing the delivery of corporate services, human resources and data governance.

 Gráinne, a graduate of DCU, is a Fellow of the Association of Certified Chartered Accountants.
 She holds a Post-Graduate Diploma in Personnel Management and was awarded a Certificate in Data Protection Practice from the Law Society of Ireland in 2018.
-Gráinne is currently studying for a Higher Diploma in Data Analytics in NCI.
+Gráinne completed her Higher Diploma in Data Analytics in NCI in 2020.

 David has responsibility for the overall communications strategy for the organisation, North and South and works closely with the General Secretary and Northern Secretary.
-Currently serving as Vice President of the Public Relations Institute of Ireland, David has held senior positions in a number of high-profile organisations including European Movement UK, the Recruitment and Employment Confederation and the UK’s largest trade association, the Federation of Small Businesses.
-In 2019, David was included in the Yahoo Finance/OUTstanding list of 30 global LGBT+ leaders.
+Currently serving as President of the Public Relations Institute of Ireland, David has held senior positions in a number of high-profile organisations including European Movement UK, the Recruitment and Employment Confederation and the UK’s largest trade association, the Federation of Small Businesses.

 David graduated with a Bachelor of Arts degree from NUI Galway in 2007.
 Subsequently, undertaking postgraduate study David graduated with a law degree (LLB, 2010) and a Master’s in International Public Policy and Diplomacy (MBS, 2011) from University College Cork.

 Máirín Ní Chéileachair, Assistant General Secretary/Director of Education, Research and Learning